handsomecode/InteractiveSideMenu/README.md

 Transition options could be used to set different parameters for Compact and Regular sizes as well.
 Implement ViewController's ```traitCollectionDidChange(_: )``` method to add these settings.

  See [Sample](./Sample) for more details.

+# Known Issues
+There is [an issue](https://github.com/handsomecode/InteractiveSideMenu/issues/53) associated with scaling of NavigationBar in iOS 11.
+Status bar background is hidden during side menu closing if `contentScale < 1`.
+It’s supposed to be *iOS 11* Navigation Bar issue that's been reported to Apple.

 # Requirements
 - iOS 8.0+